Staff

 Executive Director

-Lynn Overmann is the Executive Director at the Beeck Center for Social Impact + Innovation at Georgetown University.
-She previously served as a Senior Advisor for Delivery with the U.S. Digital Service, embedded in the Domestic Policy Council to advise Ambassador Susan Rice on priority policy implementation.
+Lynn’s extensive delivery experience includes serving as a senior advisor for delivery with the U.S. Digital Service, embedded in the Domestic Policy Council.
+There, she advised then Ambassador Susan Rice on priority policy implementation.
 In this role, Lynn oversaw teams of digital service experts across diverse projects, including targeted efforts to make the asylum system more effective and humane, increasing access to federal funding for low-capacity communities, and improving the delivery of safety net benefits.
-Lynn also recently served as a Senior Advisor for Delivery at the U.S. Department of Agriculture, where she led the department’s work to leverage data and human centered design to advance equity, streamline critical funding programs, and improve insights into rural economies.
+Lynn also served as a senior advisor for delivery at the U.S. Department of Agriculture, where she led the department’s work to leverage data and human-centered design to advance equity, streamline critical funding programs, and improve insights into rural economies.